ft-interactive/bertha.js/README.md

 bertha.js
 =========

-Javascript library to be used with our Bertha server
+Javascript library to be used with our Bertha server.